Egypt

 Looking toward the top.
 10:13

-Where the solar boat was found buried next to the pyramid.
+Where the solar boat we saw yesterday was found buried next to the pyramid.
 10:15

 Our group in front of the Great Pyramid.
 10:23